groue/GRMustache/Guides/view_model.md

 However, ViewModels get overriden by other objects that can provide the matching key.
 For example, if a user has a name, `{{# user }}{{ name }}{{/ user }}` would render the user's name, and not the ViewModel's.

+Also, a compound expression like `{{ user.name }}` will never call the `name` method of the ViewModel.
+This expression always returns the name of the user.
+See the [Runtime Guide](runtime.md) for more information about the way GRMustache resolves identifiers and expressions.

 ### Peeking at the Context Stack